nens/threedi-docs/source/e_2d_slope_tutorial.rst

 Creating a new schematisation
 -----------------------------
-The first step is to create a new :ref:`schematisation`
+The first step is to create a new :ref:`schematisation`.

-#) Open the 3Di Modeller Interface and click on the 3Di Models and Simulations icon (|modelsSimulations|).
+#) Open the 3Di Modeller Interface and click the 3Di Models and Simulations icon (|modelsSimulations|).
 You should now see the 3Di Models and Simulations panel.

     .. note::
         If this is the first time you use 3Di Models and Simulation panel, you will need to go through :ref:`some steps to set it up<setting_up_models_and_simulations>`.